- Medieval Potteries

 The wares produced by the Ham Green potters were all hand-made (that is, not wheel-thrown) and included jugs, tripod pitchers, cooking pots, bowls, lamps and dripping trays.
 The period of production of the Ham Green kiln was originally thought to date to the 13th century, but Ham Green sherds from archaeological contexts at Dundas Wharf in Bristol, closely dated by tree-ring analysis of associated timbers, now indicate a date range from about 1120 to 1275 (Ponsford 1991, 84-86).

 The kiln was re-excavated in 1978 and a gully bordering it on the south and west, missed in the first excavation, was found to contain considerable quantities of wasters.
-At the same time a further group of kiln waste was excavated from another production site at Pill (medieval ‘Crockerne’ Pill), one mile west of Ham Green (Ponsford 1991, 89 & 91).
-Neither of these groups of kiln waste have been published.
+At the same time a further group of kiln waste was excavated from another production site at Pill (medieval ‘Crockerne’ Pill), one mile west of Ham Green (Ponsford 1991, 89 & 91; Allan et al 2018, 89).
+Neither of these groups of kiln waste has been published.

 The distribution of Ham Green wares shows that the potters fully exploited the trading opportunities afforded by their situation on the River Avon, which provided access to the River Severn and its tributaries.
 This allowed them to send their wares up the Wye as far as Hereford, the Lugg to Leominster, the Severn to Gloucester and Worcester, and across the Bristol Channel to the coast of south Wales.
 Sea-going vessels carried their pots as far as Ireland and the Isle of Man (Barton 1967).

-No medieval kilns have been excavated within the city of Bristol, but groups of kiln waste have been found at St. Peter’s Church (Dawson et al 1972), Redcliff Hill (Wilson & Moorhouse 1971; Dawson & Ponsford 2018), St Thomas Street (Jackson 2004), Old Market Street (information from Bruce Williams) and West Street (Wills 2005; information from Bruce Williams).
+No medieval kilns have been excavated within the city of Bristol, but groups of kiln waste have been found at St. Peter’s Church (Dawson et al 1972), Redcliff Hill (Wilson & Moorhouse 1971; Dawson & Ponsford 2017; Dawson & Ponsford 2018 ), St Thomas Street (Jackson 2004), Old Market Street (information from Bruce Williams) and West Street, Old Market (Wills 2005; information from Bruce Williams).

 The St. Peter’s material was in an ashy deposit used to backfill the foundation trench for the north aisle wall of the church.
 The products of the kiln were jugs, jars, cooking pots and roof tiles which appear, from the contexts in which they have been found in Bristol and the date of construction of the aisle of the church, to have been made during the 14th century.